6 Reasons To Follow A Maths Mastery Approach From Year 1 To Year 6

 - 2. Maths Mastery Year 6: Children remember what they’ve been taught

 - 3. Maths Mastery Year 4: Better KS1 and KS2 SATs results

 - 4. Maths Mastery Year 5: simplified planning

 - 5. Maths Mastery Year 3: Children apply their learning across years

-- 6. Maths mastery KS1 and KS2: Children are better Mathematicians and learners
+- 6. Maths mastery KS1 and KS2: Children are better mathematicians and learners

-1. Mastery means less marking
+1. Maths Mastery Year 1: Less marking

 That got your attention didn’t it?
 One of the cornerstones of a mastery approach at primary is keeping your class working together so that everyone can access and master what is being taught.
 This provides continuous opportunities to discuss common errors and misconceptions as they occur.

 Year 1 subtraction following a maths mastery method

 Take a Year 1 class who are learning how to subtract on a numberline.
 The benchmark for the lesson is that you want all children to come away having made the link with their prior learning about adding on a numberline.